AUSTIN & BUNGALOWS

 [WITH FORGE CRAFT ARCHITECTURE + DESIGN]

-While residences of Black Americans had been widely scattered all across Austin in 1880, by 1930 they were heavily concentrated on the east side, a process encouraged by the 1928 City Plan.
+In 1880 black-owned and black-occupied residences were widely scattered across Austin, but by 1930 they were heavily concentrated on the eastside, a process encouraged by the 1928 City Plan.

-Frank Tarver, a carpenter, and his wife Cora first owned and occupied the Peach Street House from 1911 to 1913; James Gilbert, a City Sanitation Department worker, and his wife Rose owned and occupied the home from 1923 to 1936; Ira Coleman, a World War I veteran and jewelry store porter, and his wife Mattie owned and occupied the house from 1936 until 1970.
-It has been a rental unit since that time.
+The Peach Street house was originally built as a single-family home in 1911.
+Frank Tarver, a carpenter, and his wife Cora first owned and occupied the Victorian home from 1911 to 1913.
+James Gilbert, a City Sanitation Department worker, and his wife Rose then owned and occupied it from 1923 to 1936; during this time, the house underwent a Craftsman-style renovation.
+Ira Coleman, a World War I veteran and jewelry store porter, and his wife Mattie owned and occupied the Craftsman-style home from 1936 until 1970.
+It had been leased as a rental unit from 1970 until 2017.

-Originally built in as a single-family Victorian home in 1911, the Peach Street House underwent a Craftsman-style renovation in the 1920s.
-The current owners, a historian of Africa and a writer of fiction, rehabilitated the exterior of the house and modernize its interior.
-They converted the main level back into a single-family home and excavate the crawl space to include guest bedrooms, a single-car garage, a mudroom, and a rental apartment.
-In the future the owners hope to maximize the lot’s entitlements by building a backyard cottage and subdividing the lot.
+The current owners, a historian of Africa and a fiction writer, rehabilitated the exterior of the house and modernized its interior.
+They converted the main level back into a single-family home and excavated the crawl space to include guest bedrooms, a single-car garage, a mudroom, and a rental apartment.
+In the future the current owners hope to maximize the lot’s entitlements by building a backyard cottage and subdividing the lot.

 EXISTING CONDITIONS